-We are unable to grow the American holly in our soil types at Pryor’s Nursery due to root rot in the wet winter months.
-Back in 1982 when working on a job site in University Park, Maryland I saw that the large, majestic American Hollies along the streets were heavily infested with leaf miners, an insect that drills inside the holly leaf, eating out the leaf veins.
+We are unable to grow the American holly in our clay soil type due to root rot in wet winter months.
+I saw, in 1982, the large majestic American Hollies along the streets in University Park, MD heavily infested with leaf miners.
+Leaf miners are insects that drill inside the holly leaf, eating out the leaf veins.
 The city drove by with enormous spray trucks applying insecticide to save the trees.
-The surrounding air smelled so strongly of pesticide that I was forced to leave the job site, as it was probably not a good area to expose myself or my employees, to that massive volume of insecticide spray.
+I had to leave the jobsite, the surrounding air smelled so intensely of insecticide.
+It was not a good area to expose myself or my employees, to that massive volume of insecticide spray.
+I had an “Ah Ha!” moment!

-Then I had an “Ah Ha!” moment.
-I can purchase land and start my own evergreen tree nursery, then I would not need to be exposed to such large volumes of chemicals.
-A big reason I chose the incredibly popular and fast growing Nellie Stevens Holly is that I don’t have to spray it for leaf miners, thereby making the trees eco-friendly.
-They are hardy, strong and can grow up to 3 feet a year, depending on your growing zone.
+I decided to start my own organic evergreen tree nursery.
+One of the fast growing evergreens I chose was, the incredibly popular and fast growing Nellie Stevens Holly.
+This was so I, my employees and customers do not have to spray insecticides for leaf miner control.
+They are eco-friendly, hardy, strong and can grow up to 3 feet a year, depending on your growing zone.
 The Nellie Stevens Holly can be grown in sun or light to medium shade.
 It has gorgeous red berries in the fall and a nice green winter look.
-The picture below, taken in January of 2020, is of a row of 3 mature Hollies.
+The picture below, taken in January of 2020, of a row of 3 mature Hollies.
 The darker green holly in the middle is the Nellie Stevens Hollie.
 You can see the winter look of the American Holly, which are located on each side of the Nellie Stevens Holly.

 Maryland released the Nellie Stevens Holly to the public in 1954.
-In 2000, the annual meeting of the Holly Society met there at the house Nellie had originally planted them to commemorate the 100th year anniversary of the seeds being planted.
+In 2000, the annual meeting of the Holly Society met at the house Nellie had originally planted them to commemorate the 100th year anniversary of the seeds being planted.